-A bunionette is a similar condition to bunions.
+A bunionette is a similar condition to bunions, and can be treated with a bunionectomy.
 This deformity is an abnormal bump of bone on the outer side of your fifth toe.
 What seems like a small and painless problem at first could actually turn into a much larger issue over time.

-A Bunionette Deformity Correction is recommended if you cannot wear shoes comfortably because of the size of the bunionette or if you cannot receive nonsurgical treatment for bunionette correction.
+A Bunionette Deformity Correction is recommended if you cannot wear shoes comfortably because of the size of the bunionette.
+It may also be recommended if you cannot receive nonsurgical treatment for a bunionette correction.

 Bunions and bunionettes can also result from heredity, arthritis, or misalignment of the foot.